JulieCJWu/mirLibSpark/README.md

 ```

 ### Build supported species dbs
 Because in submission runs, there is no internet access.
-The build is done in two steps, first download the files from internet, then use submission file to build the index.
+The build is done in two steps, first download the files from internet, then use submission file to build the dbs index.
 Step1: execute one of the following commands from `src` folder.
+Please select the command line corresponding to your preferred species.
 ```
 python init_dbs_ensembl40_v2.py wheat 2 curl
 python init_dbs_ensembl40_v2.py corn 2 curl